yasoob/intermediatePython/enumerate.rst

 something and have an automatic counter.
 Here is an example:

 .. code:: python

+    my_list = ['apple', 'banana', 'grapes', 'pear']
-    for counter, value in enumerate(some_list):
+    for counter, value in enumerate(my_list):
-        print(counter, value)
+        print counter, value

+    # Output:
+    # 0 apple
+    # 1 banana
+    # 2 grapes
+    # 3 pear

-And there is more! ``enumerate`` also accepts an optional argument which makes it even more useful.
+And there is more! ``enumerate`` also accepts an optional argument that allows us to specify the starting index of the counter.

 .. code:: python